desmondmonster/happenings/README.md

 be overridden in your event to include useful info such as the user id, changed attributes, etc.

 `routing_key`: The routable description of the event.
 Defaults to `#{event_name}.#{outcome}`, where outcome is either 'success' or 'failure'.
+You can override this to use your own routing scheme, but you'll probably just want to augment it by calling `"#{super}.my.details.here"`.

 `event_name`: A machine-filterable version of the event.
 Defaults to the underscored class name.